Next-to-next-to-leading power corrections to unpolarized Semi-Inclusive Deep Inelastic Scattering: Semi-Inclusive Deep Inelastic Scattering process

 leads to

 and

-where the real part in brackets in the RHS of \eq{ft} is usually denoted as $-x \tilde f^\perp$ and imaginary part in \eq{fth} is denoted as $x\tilde h$.
-Those tilde terms are neglected in WW approximations.
-The terms such as these are important for the restoration of the EM gauge-invariance, see Ref.~\cite{Balitsky:2020jzt}.
-A nontrivial observation made in Ref.~\cite{Balitsky:2020jzt} for the Drell–Yan process is that, when all contributions originating from $\bar{\psi}(x)\slashed{A}(x)$ and $\slashed{A}(0)\psi(0)$ are properly combined, one obtains an electromagnetic gauge–invariant contribution involving the functions $f_1$ and $h_1^{\perp}$.
+The real part in brackets on the right-hand side of \eq{ft}, $f_1 - \alpha f^\perp$, is usually denoted as $-\alpha \tilde f^\perp$, while the imaginary part in \eq{fth}, $-(\qT-\kT)^2/M, h_1^\perp - M\alpha h$, is denoted as $-\alpha M \tilde h$.
+These tilde terms are neglected in the Wandzura--Wilczek (WW) approximation.
+Terms of this type are important for the restoration of electromagnetic (EM) gauge invariance, as discussed in Ref.~\cite{Balitsky:2020jzt}.
+A nontrivial observation made in Ref.~\cite{Balitsky:2020jzt} for the Drell–Yan process is that, when all contributions originating from $\bar{\psi}(x)\slashed{A}(x)$ and $\slashed{A}(0)\psi(0)$ are properly combined, one obtains an EM gauge-invariant contribution involving the functions $f_1$ and $h_1^{\perp}$.
 We refer to this result as the gauge completion of the leading-twist contribution.

-In contrast, for the terms proportional to $f^{\perp}$ and $h$, as discussed in Ref.~\cite{Balitsky:2020jzt}, achieving gauge invariance requires corrections of order $1/Q^{3}$.
+In contrast, for the terms proportional to $f^{\perp}$ and $h$, achieving gauge invariance requires corrections of order $1/Q^3$, as discussed in Ref.~\cite{Balitsky:2020jzt}.
 It is therefore natural to examine the assumption that the gauge completion of leading-twist functions is numerically more important than that of higher-twist functions.
-A comparison~\cite{Balitsky:2021fer} with experimental data on the $Z$-boson angular coefficients indicates that this approximation is indeed reasonable.
+A comparison with experimental data on $Z$-boson angular coefficients~\cite{Balitsky:2021fer} indicates that this approximation is indeed reasonable.

-The EOM equations of Eqs.~(\ref{eq:mp},\ref{eq:fth}) type are the same for the case of SIDIS.
-However, the Fourier transform of fragmentation functions defined in \eq{ff_fourier} is somewhat different, so we get instead of Eq. (\ref{eq:ft})
+The equations of motion of the type given in Eqs.~(\ref{eq:mp}, \ref{eq:fth}) are the same for the SIDIS process.
+However, the Fourier transform of the fragmentation functions defined in \eq{ff_fourier} is somewhat different; therefore, instead of Eq.~(\ref{eq:ft}), one obtains the following relations.

 and

 Here for brevity we indicate the functional dependence only for $D_1$ and $H_1^\perp$.

 If one considers the analytic continuation of ${}^{\rm DY}W_{\mu\nu}(-q)$ :